cloud-gov/cg-ui/docs/adr/01_drop-consideration-of-stratos.md

 Pros

 - We could create layouts / templates that make sense with the USWDS and design choices.
+These layouts could then be leveraged by Pages, authentication, and future products.
 We have the most freedom with this option to meet our end user needs.
 - This option gives us an opportunity to choose a stack that will be most approachable for existing Cloud.gov staff and future hires.
 - We can learn from existing codebase's architecture decisions without actually having to work with their code